The Short Answer

 Always on, not on-demand

 Pulse's AI doesn't wait for you to ask a question.
-It continuously reads every message in every channel in real time.
+It continuously reads every message in real time.
 You don't invoke it — it's always working in the background.

 Extracts, doesn't just summarize